 One of the biggest expenses you will notice once you start to teach your child at home is learning resources such as books.
 Books can be very costly when new and they are an investment you don’t have to make when your child is at school because the school provides these.
 Instead of forking out on brand new books you can check online with sites such as eBay and find second hand ones that are good as new but at a fraction of the price.

-Use our tips to help you save some money at home with your kids this year.
+Use our tips to help you save some money at home with your kids this year or even better why nottach them how to manage money here are ten lessons to teach children about money.

 Thanks for reading Jade x